 I’m Kyle.
-I’m an American designer currently working remotely and living around South East Asia.
+I’m an American designer currently living around South East Asia.

 I’m obsessed with the journey between research insight and product creation, so I’ve learned a lot about design research, agile software teams (I’m a certified Scrum Product Owner), and lean business model development.